samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-01806.md

 have demonstrated that this virus-based anti-tumor treatment is safe when administered to canine osteosarcoma patients and is potentially efficacious in treating osteosarcoma.
-While this virus was hypothesized to kill osteosarcoma cells through its replication, Dr. Smith\'s research team hypothesizes that the viral vector may also stimulate an anti-tumor immune response in addition to the expected anti-viral response.
+While this virus was hypothesized to kill osteosarcoma cells through its replication, Dr. Smith's research team hypothesizes that the viral vector may also stimulate an anti-tumor immune response in addition to the expected anti-viral response.
 In this study, the efficacy and mechanism of action of the